-Parenting comes with heavy responsibilities and one responsibility we take very seriously as parents is that of ensuring that our baby develops his maximum potential.
+Modulating stimulation is a fancy way of saying that as a parent, you need to control the quality and amount of stimulation your baby gets.
+We know that parenting comes with a lot of responsibilities but the one responsibility we take very seriously is ensuring that our baby develops to their maximum potential.
 The question is how can we best enhance our baby’s development?

-In recent years it has become accepted wisdom that a certain amount of stimulation is needed to optimise a babies’ development.
+In recent years, it’s become accepted wisdom that a certain amount of stimulation is necessary to optimise a baby’s development.
 The reason is an interesting one.
 A baby is actually born with all the necessary brain cells for all areas of development.
 In order to make sense of the world, the baby’s brain must make connections between these brain cells.
-It is sensory input or stimulation from the environment that assists in the formation of connections between brain cells, thereby developing intelligence and coordination.
-If, however, a brain cell is never used it will eventually disappear.
-For instance if a baby never hears a musical instrument being played he will eventually loose the brain cells that could contribute to musical brilliance.
+It is sensory input or stimulation from the environment that assists in the formation of connections between brain cells that develops intelligence and coordination.
+But if a brain cell is never used, it will eventually disappear.
+For instance if a baby never hears a musical instrument being played, they will eventually lose the brain cells that could contribute to musical brilliance.
 It truly is a case of ‘use it or loose it’.

 This information is enough to send any parent into a frenzy of stimulate, stimulate, stimulate!
-But is the case of ‘the more the better’ really true in this instance?
+But is more the really better in this instance?
 The answer is no!
-If a baby’s immature brain is subjected to an overload of stimulation it reacts by becoming over whelmed and over stimulated.
-In this state the brain cannot use all the well intentioned input.
-For instance, a 6 month old who becomes over stimulated during the course of a moms and babies stimulation group, will not benefit at all from the stimulating activities.
+If a baby’s immature brain is subjected to an overload of stimulation it reacts by becoming overwhelmed.
+In this state, the brain can’t use all the well intentioned input.
+For instance, a 6-month-old who gets overstimulated at a moms and babies stimulation group, won’t benefit at all from the activities.

 We need to have a balanced view of stimulation.
-This means that we do not avoid over stimulation at all costs and do nothing for our children.
-But rather that we modulate stimulation in order to enhance development.
-We do this through an enriched but not over stimulating environment and routine.
+This means that we don’t avoid overstimulation at all costs and do nothing for our children.
+But instead, we modulate or control stimulation in order to enhance development.
+We do this through an enriched environment and routine.

-We can use the following principles to ensure that we provide an optimal environment for development and learning:
+Use the following principles to provide an optimal environment for development and learning:

-- Do not stimulate a tired or irritable baby, rather use calming input to help him settle down for sleep.
+- Don’t stimulate a tired or irritable baby.
+Rather use calming input to help them settle down to sleep.

-- Introduce games, toys and activities at times when he is alert but calm so he can benefit maximally from the experience.
+- Introduce games, toys and activities at times when they are alert but calm so they can get maximum benefit from the experience.

 - Rather than planning your day around stimulation activities, incorporate development-enhancing activities into your routine.

-- Do not over-schedule your child, taking him from one stimulation activity to the next and don’t schedule classes at sleep time.
+- Don’t over-schedule your child, taking them from one activity to the next.

-- Watch for signs of over stimulation and do not stimulate him at that time.
-It is better to remove him from the stimulation or environment in order to avoid further stress.
+Don’t stimulate your baby when they are already showing signs of overstimulation.
+It’s better to remove them from the activity or environment in order to avoid further stress.